security-geeks/pyddoz/README.md

 ```

 ## Usage
-PyDDoZ provides an interactive shell for users. *Argument parsing is in TODO list.*
+PyDDoZ provides an interactive shell for users.

+- URLs have to given with http:// or https://. **Do not give only domain name!**
 - You can enter multiple URLs with a blank space.
 It will request randomly one of them for every request. <br>
 Example: https://google.com https://twitter.com https://yahoo.com